agardnerIT/logpusher/docs/reference/trace-id.md

 ## Trace ID Flag

-The optional `-tid` or equivalent long form version: `--trace-id` exists to provide a way to correlate this log line with an OpenTelemetry ID.
+The optional `-tid` or equivalent long form version: `--trace-id` exists to provide a way to correlate this log line with an OpenTelemetry trace ID.

 ### Valid OTEL Trace ID Length